underlines/awesome-ml/llm-tools.md

 - [RAG_Techniques](https://github.com/NirDiamant/RAG_Techniques) showcases various advanced techniques for RAG systems with source code and explanations
 - [OpenThought - System 2 Research Links](https://github.com/open-thought/system-2-research) a comprehensive collection of resources for researchers and AI developers, compiled from various sources such as books, papers, blog posts, and community contributions, to provide a valuable resource for understanding and improving cognition and reasoning in AI systems
 - [Answering Legal Questions with LLMs](https://hugodutka.com/posts/answering-legal-questions-with-llms/) great blog post explaining the difficulties creating RAG based law Q&A
+- [awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps) is an awesome-type collection of LLM apps with RAG using OpenAI, Anthropic, Gemini and opensource models

 ## Product Showcases